 - freshly grated Parmigiano-Reggiano, to taste

 Make a dough with the three ingredients and knead until nice and smooth.
-Let the dough rest, covered, for at least half an hour.
+Let the dough rest, covered, for half an hour or so.

 Roll the dough into a thick salami and cut it into pieces.
 Keep them covered while you shape the trofiette.
 Roll each piece into a thin snake, 1/4 inch / 0.5 cm thick, then cut into pieces about 1 1/2 inch / 4 cm long (I use my three middle fingers to guide the blade).

-Shape each piece into a trofietta (see video above and the paragraph underneath it) and lay out to dry.
+Shape each piece into a trofietta (see video above and the paragraph underneath it) and lay it out.
 You may want to dust lightly with flour the surface where you lay the shaped trofiette, to prevent them from sticking.

 In a small saucepan, warm up a bit of olive oil, then add shallot and thyme.
 Cook gently for a few minutes, then add garlic.
 Cook for a couple of minutes, then add tomatoes.
 Bring to a simmer and cook for 7-8 minutes.
 Adjust salt, to taste.
 Note that this will make more sauce than you need to dress the trofiette, but once you have the sauce ready, I am sure you'll find ways of using it, like making more handmade pasta.